 - 2. The terms contained within this document together with the Relevant Documents referred to in Schedule 1 will govern the relationship between the University and you.
 By accepting an offer to study at the University and by completing the process of registration and enrolment, you agree to abide by the terms of the Contract.
 Any references to the 'General Regulations' in documents elsewhere should be taken to refer to this Contract. - 3.
 For the purpose of this Contract, "registration" is the process by which an individual first enters a course or programme of study, and "enrolment" is an annual process by which a) Taught Students choose a 'selection' of modules within that course and confirm their attendance in that academic year, and b) Research Students confirm their attendance in that academic year following confirmation of sufficient progress at a progression meeting. - 4.
 Students receiving tuition or educational services from the University (including apprenticeships) and also another institution under a collaborative agreement with the University are bound by these terms, together with any regulations or similar of the 'delivering institution' which may apply from time to time.
 Where the terms of this Contract and those of the delivering institution are in conflict then precedence shall be determined by reference to the individual collaboration agreement between the University and the other institution and to the associated documents which govern the collaboration. - 5.
 Nothing within this Contract shall be construed as annulling or amending the University's Instrument and Articles of Government. - 6.
 The terms of this document will take effect from your acceptance of any offer to study at the University.
-Changes to the Contract thereafter and for subsequent academic years will be drawn to your attention through the initial registration and annual enrolment processes (an archive of the Contract for previous years can be found https://example.com/here-processes/ - 7.
+See paragraph 33 below for information on changes to the Contract and paragraphs 22 -32 for information on changes to courses. - 7.
 If you wish to contact the University about this Contract, you should contact Legal by email to legal@leedsbeckett.ac.uk